 - For groovy Thai food head to Magic Mountain Saloon.

 - And for fantastic Mexican check out Mamasita.

 There are SO many places to get great coffee in the Melbourne CBD.
 Indeed, it would be hard to stay in business as a cafe in the Melbourne CBD if you didn’t have great coffee.

 Look out for those cafes that use Milk Lab, this UHT milk is the milk of choice for Melbourne’s top barristers.

 But I will, of course, give you a couple of recommendations!
 First up is the fantastic Axil Coffee roasters.

-Second is a more local and special place – because a very old friend of mine runs it!
+The second is a more local and special place – because a very old friend of mine runs it.
 Mario and I used to be waiters at the same restaurant when we were at University.
 He has always been a huge foodie and a man that knows his coffee.

 Places to Stay in the Melbourne CBD